plexey/graphql-relay-server/README.md

 # GraphQL Relay Server

-This is a demo API featuring a Relay GraphQL server

-## Overview

-This project features a Relay GraphQL API running in an Express server.
+This project features a demonstrative implementation of a Relay GraphQL server running on an Express server.

-The GraphQL schema models a book store with the underlying book store data being resolved from a PostgreSQL database.
+The GraphQL schema models a book store with the underlying data resolved from a PostgreSQL database.

 # Setup

+This project consists of the following stack:

+- Relay GraphQL server
+- Express Server
+- PostgreSQL database

-To run this project, you'll first need to install Docker so you can run the postgres Docker container:
+To run this project and begin querying the schema we'll first need to setup the database and then spin up the Express server.

+This project relies on a PostgreSQL database running via Docker to store data.

+Le

 [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/)

-With Docker installed you can now install the postgres Docker image:
+With Docker installed,  install the postgres Docker image with this command:

 ```bash
 docker pull postgres